open-telemetry/opentelemetry-collector-contrib/receiver/dockerstatsreceiver/documentation.md

 ### container.cpu.limit

 CPU limit set for the container.
+This metric is only reported if the container has limits set with -cpus, -cpuset-cpus or -cpu-quota.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |